BadRobots1014/pybase-2026/README.md

 <details>

-The code requires dependencies in order to function.
-The best way is to create a virtual environment for these to live in.
-For anyone experienced,
+Create the virtual environment:

 ```bash
 python -m venv venv/
 ```

-**Every time** you open VSCode you need to tell it where to find all the dependencies.
-You will then get a prefix **(venv)** at the start of your terminal to tell you it is working.
+2. Activate the environment.
+You **must do this every time** you open VS Code.
+You will see a (venv) prefix in your terminal when it is active.

 - bash/zsh: